MatthewJDavis/matthewjdavis.github.io/_posts/2021-01-23-okta-terraform.md

 ![Terraform plan output](/images/terraform-okta/terraform-plan.png)

-To create the user run apply with terraform, you'll be prompted to enter ```yes``` and terraform will create the user for you in Okta.
+To create the user run apply with Terraform, you'll be prompted to enter ```yes``` and Terraform will create the user for you in Okta.

 ```bash
 terraform apply